-Partnerships with disability professionals
+About partnerships with disability professionals

 - common goals

-- shared power and responsibility
+- shared power, responsibility and decision-making

 Communication: the key to a successful partnership